Perlence/steeve/README.md

 ## Summary

 *steeve* is not a replacement for any full-fledged package manager like *dpkg* or *yum*, but instead an addition, designed to handle manually built software and binary distributions.
-Instead of polluting `/usr/local` with binaries and libraries that aren't tracked by any package manager and thus cannot be safely removed of upgraded, *steeve* provides a structured approach that allows for managing multiple software versions in a matter of a command.
+Instead of polluting `/usr/local` with binaries and libraries that aren't tracked by any package manager and thus cannot be safely removed or upgraded, *steeve* provides a structured approach that allows for managing multiple software versions in a matter of a command.

 ## Packages